 So, the most valuable data point is the mobile phone number.
 The second is the email address, but you want both.

-And if they download your mobile app, that can provide yet another way to deliver text messages.
+And if people download your mobile app, that can provide yet another way to deliver text messages.
 Here’s a diagram of how emext marketing works.

 Technology now integrates emailing and texting functions to make emext marketing easy.